-Best acoustic guitar amps 2024: let your acoustic tone shine
+Best acoustic guitar amps 2026: let your acoustic tone shine

 Acoustic guitars are designed to project their sound, with centuries of innovation that make them loud and proud, but no matter how loud an acoustic goes, there will always be occasions where they can’t quite compete with their electrified counterparts.
-This is where the best acoustic guitar amps comes into play.
+This is where the best acoustic guitar amps come into play.

+As with electric guitar amplifiers, acoustic amps can range from entry-level, accessible price points to professional-standard models.
+The very best acoustic amplifier you can buy right now is the AER Compact 60.
+The AER Compact 60 might not look that exciting, but for sheer sound and practicality, it is the perfect choice for us.
 If you're looking for something more affordable, the compact Orange Crush Acoustic 30 would be a wise budget choice.
-It has separate inputs for both a guitar and a microphone and separate EQ sections for both, making it ideal for home practice or small gigs.
+It has separate inputs for a guitar and a microphone, and separate EQ sections for each, making it ideal for home practice or small gigs.

 Best overall